Account earnings are free from federal and NC income taxes when used for qualified higher education expenses.

 Will your beneficiary be a first-time or returning college student this fall?

 Then it's a good thing you have NC 529 savings!
-Here are some tips to help
+Make your Withdrawal request go smoothly with these tips.

 Making your Request